(Following is a repost from December 2012, hence the Mayan calendar reference)

 Below are three different white balance settings of the same image.
 The image itself is rather challenging in that the left-side lights are incandescent and very warm in color, and the right-side LED lights are far into the blue spectrum.
 The top picture is incandescent balanced using the camera’s default Tungsten setting.
 Note how blue the LEDs are as a result.
 The picture on the in the middle was manually balanced by me to neutralize the blue tint of the LEDs.
 I did this by setting the color temperature to 6800 K (Kelvin).
 How do I know that this setting is LED-neutral?
 Check out the now tint-free aluminum foil encasing the fountain.
 The problem here, however, is that now the incandescent lights are horrendously in the red.
 Check out the rock wall behind and the cement on the driveway to see what I mean.
 The trick in post-processing is to find a happy medium, which is represented by the last example set to 4800 K. The blue tint has returned to the foil, and red is slightly in evidence on the light reflected off the wall and driveway to the left, but both are now much closer to acceptable and the colors between these two very dissimilar light sources are much more in harmony as a result.
 As always, click on an image to view it enlarged:

 One more tip: Many of the techniques used here for outdoor lights will also work quite well for those indoor Christmas Tree shots.
-Just make sure you turn down other room lighting so as to not distract from the tree lights.
+Just make sure you reduce, but not necessarily turn off, other room lighting so as to not distract from the tree lights.